solana-labs/solana/docs/src/running-validator/validator-reqs.md

 - See [Installing Solana](../cli/install-solana-cli-tools.md) for the current Solana software release.

-Be sure to ensure that the machine used is not behind a residential NAT to avoid NAT traversal issues.
-A cloud-hosted machine works best. **Ensure that IP ports 8000 through 10000 are not blocked for Internet inbound and outbound traffic.**
+Be sure to ensure that the machine used is not behind a residential NAT to avoid NAT traversal issues. **Ensure that IP ports 8000 through 10000 are not blocked for Internet inbound and outbound traffic.**

 Prebuilt binaries are available for Linux x86_64 on CPUs supporting AVX2 \(Ubuntu 20.04 recommended\).
 MacOS or WSL users may build from source.